atreyasha/spp-explainability/docs/develop.md

             2.  might not be the best solution, but we can experiment how this affects generalization

-            3.  perhaps use graphviz for visualization

     2. Quantification and generalizing global explainability

+        1.  produce pretty and compact ensemble of regular expressions, use graphviz for this

+        2.  think about how to work with unknown tokens on new data for mimic model

+        3.  perform comparisons of quantification across various compression methods

+        4.  find tricks which help to increase generalization such as defaulting to patterns given nearest neighbours or levenstein distance -\> or at least discuss them

+        5.  compile regular expressions when doing a search over the mimic model

-        1.  compare confusion matrices between oracle and mimic and compute euclidean distances over raw softmax predictions
+        6.  compare confusion matrices between oracle and mimic and compute euclidean distances over raw softmax predictions

-        2.  demonstrate when global explainability aligns well and when it does not
+        7.  demonstrate when global explainability aligns well and when it does not

-        3.  can be done for both the train and test partitions to check for extrapolation potential for explainability
+        8.  can be done for both the train and test partitions to check for extrapolation potential for explainability

     3. Local explainability as a failsafe